Prepare for the Alcohol Assessment Test and PSI with a Michigan DUI Attorney

 This simple truth is that a better recommendation gives way to a better sentence.
 The best thing is to make sure the client gets a favorable, lenient recommendation.

 This point is crystal clear to anyone who has had a DUI before (or has been through any criminal case where there was a PSI).
-I can, as a lawyer of 29-plus years, all but guarantee that if you’ve been through this before, whatever was recommended by the probation department in the PSI report was exactly what the Judge ordered in your case.
+Based upon our decades of experience as DUI lawyers, we can say, with complete confidence, that if you’ve had a prior DUI and been through this before, whatever was recommended by the probation department in the PSI report was exactly, or almost exactly what the Judge ordered in your case.

-It does no good, therefore, for a DUI lawyer to show up on the date of sentencing and give a heartwarming speech some Detroit-area courtroom about all of your accomplishments and wonderful traits.
-The Judge may be impressed, but, quite literally, when all is said and done, he or she will look down at that recommendation and then order you to do most, if not all of what is listed on it.
+It does no good, therefore, for a DUI lawyer to show up on the date of sentencing and give a heartwarming speech about all of your accomplishments and wonderful traits.
+The Judge may be impressed, but, quite literally, when all is said and done, he or she will look down at that recommendation and then order you to do most, if not all, of what is listed on it.

 This, in turn, highlights how important it is for you to be thoroughly prepared for the PSI process in general, and the alcohol screening test in particular.